DronPascal/ai-advert-2025/day-1-ai-chat-nextgen/memory-bank/operational.md

 ## Backup and Recovery

 ### User Data
 - Room database stored in app's private directory
 - Android auto backup disabled (android:allowBackup=false)
 - No cloud sync implemented (future enhancement)

+### Notes
+- The `analyze` build type is intended for analysis only and should not be shipped.

 ### Configuration
 - API keys in local.properties (developer responsibility)